kliwongan/stc-kliwongan-2022/README.md

 The app itself is mostly self explanatory.
 The navigation bar and the buttons/links on each item explain their purposes too.
 I will only explain very specific details.

+### Item refreshing

+If items or updates do not refresh after CRUD and undelete operations, please refresh the page.

 ### Creating items

 Since I am not running form validation, even if you do submit empty fields, an item will be created regardless.